rackerlabs/support-how-to/content/how-to/cloud-servers/resize-a-cloud-server/index.md

 **Previous section:** [Create a Cloud Server](/support/how-to/create-a-cloud-server)

 This article describes how to resize your server in the [Cloud Control Panel](https://login.rackspace.com).
 The process changes the virtual processor (vCPU), random access memory (RAM), and might also change disk size.

+Servers can resize up or down with the following exceptions:

+    Standard flavor Linux servers that use the deprecated paravirtual (PV) virtualization mode can resize down, potentially losing data.
+    OnMetal servers cannot be resized up or down.
+    All other flavors can only resize up.

 ### Resize a server via the Cloud Control Panel